‘This is the day I die’: Massive alligator charges at Girl Scout troop during swim

 Shouting and screaming could be heard on video that captured the incident.

-“I was thinking, ‘This is the day I die,'” Ava Miller told the news station.
+“I was thinking, ‘This is the day I die,'” Ava Miller said.
 “It was moving, like, faster than us or about the same.”

 David Siljeg, who shot the video, told Storyful that he thought the gator would leave once it saw people swimming and splashing, but that was not the case.